richardmpan/richardmpan.github.io/README.md

 ### Deployment

-Simply deploy the `src/` folder to any static hosting service:
+Simply deploy the project folder to any static hosting service:
 - **GitHub Pages** - Free hosting for GitHub repositories
 - **Netlify** - Continuous deployment with Git integration
 - **Vercel** - Optimized for frontend frameworks